 - had been living legally in Ireland for three out of the previous four years at the time of their birth.

 Time spent in Ireland as a student or asylum seeker will not be included in calculating this period of residence.
 This is a complex issue and specialist advice should be sought if there is any doubt.
 For more information, phone the Immigrant Council of Ireland on 00 353 1 6740 200 or visit the Department of Justice website www.citizensinformation.ie

 Many residents of Northern Ireland are entitled to both UK and Irish citizenship and can hold both passports at the same time.

 A person who is a dual citizen, holding both British citizenship and the citizenship of another EU member state, may be able to choose to support a family member’s application to enter or remain in the UK by relying on her/his British passport.
 In this case, it is essential to also read our other briefing on the rights of family members under the UK Immigration Rules, which is available on our website.

 It may also be possible to lodge an application outside the Immigration Rules and the 2006 Regulations.
 This can be complex and is not covered in this briefing.
 A person in this case should seek specialist advice.

-Before deciding which application is relevant to you, the chart below seeks to summarise and compare the procedures and requirements of these two options.
+Before deciding which application is relevant to you, the chart below seeks to summarise and compare the procedures and requirements of applications under the UK Immigration Rules and the 2006 Regulations (as amended).
 The remainder of this briefing outlines procedures under the 2006 Regulations (as amended) only.

 Please note that this briefing does not cover certain related issues, such as the death of the EU citizen.
 On this and other issues, further specialist advice should be sought.